vsrakesh23-afk/github-practice/README.md

-# github-practice
+# GitHub practice
-my first github practice repository
+This is my first GitHub repository.
+I am learning Git and GitHub step by step.